-As a result of these studies, our 2019 Total Carbon Footprint was calculated as 42,756 metric tons, 2020 Total Carbon Footprint was calculated as 40,285 metric tons, 2022 Total Carbon Footprint was calculated as 50,312 metric tons, 2023 Total Carbon Footprint was calculated as 15,888 metric tons and 2024 Total Carbon Footprint was calculated as 16,317 metric tons.
+As a result of these studies, our 2019 Total Carbon Footprint was calculated as 42,756 metric tons, 2020 Total Carbon Footprint was calculated as 40,285 metric tons, 2022 Total Carbon Footprint was calculated as 50,312 metric tons and 2023 Total Carbon Footprint was calculated as 15,888 metric tons.
 Total Carbon Footprint was calculated as In the calculations, the method given in www.carbonfootprint.com, which was suggested in the Greenmetric application, was used.